Walter Walsh (hurler)

 Walter Walsh (born 25 May 1991) is an Irish hurler who plays for Kilkenny Intermediate Hurling Championship club Tullogher–Rosbercon and previously at inter-county level with the Kilkenny senior hurling team.
 He usually lines out as a centre-forward.

 Playing career

 Good Counsel College

-Walsh first came to prominence as a hurler with Good Counsel College in New Ross.
-He played in every grade of hurling before eventually joining the college's senior hurling team.
-On 14 March 2009, Walsh was at midfield when Good Counsel College faced Castlecomer Community School in the Leinster final.
+Walsh played competitive hurling while at secondary school in Good Counsel College in New Ross.
+He played in every grade of hurling before eventually joining the school's senior hurling team.
+On 14 March 2009, Walsh was at midfield when Good Counsel College faced Castlecomer Community School in the Leinster Colleges final.
 He scored a point from play and collected a winners' medal following the 1-13 to 2-08 victory.
-On 13 April 2009, Walsh was at right corner-forward when Good Counsel College faced Thurles CBS in the All-Ireland final.
+On 13 April 2009, Walsh was at right corner-forward when Good Counsel College faced Thurles CBS in the All-Ireland Post-Primary Schools final.
 He scored a goal from play but ended on the losing side following the 1-17 to 1-15 defeat.

 University College Dublin

-As a student at University College Dublin, Walsh joined the senior hurling team during his second year.
+As a student at University College Dublin (UCD), Walsh joined the UCD senior hurling team during his second year.
 He lined out in several Fitzgibbon Cup campaigns without success.